 A delicious tale of greed, lust, and betrayal, Stanley Gazemba’s Forbidden Fruit is more than a dramatic tale of rural life in western Kenya.
 The moral slips and desperate cover-ups—sometimes sad, sometimes farcical—are the stories of time and place beyond the village of Maragoli.
-Gazemba's novel, first published in Kenya as The Stone Hills of Maragoli (Kwani?
+Gazemba's novel, previously published in Kenya as The Stone Hills of Maragoli (Kwani?
 2010), won the prestigious Jomo Kenyatta Prize for Literature.

 5.5" x 8.5"

 CONTACT: Shaun Randol, shaun [at] themantle.net

 Once in a while I come across a novel that affirms life, without cheapening it, or sensationalizing, a book that presents a human condition with such mastery it makes one proud to be alive…they are, for me, the sort of books that make literature great.